Yoga & Yoga Therapy

 Working one to one is the most effective way to facilitate change and maintain wellbeing.
 I specialise in creating tailor made programmes for each individual to address any personal issues and develop each person's innate potential.
 In Richmond upon Thames, at a venue of your choice or on Skype.

-at Studio 3 The Exchange Twickenham (right opposite Twickenham Station - parking available in Arragon Road above Waitrose)
+Maybe returning to Studio 3 The Exchange Twickenham (right opposite Twickenham Station - parking available in Arragon Road above Waitrose) post Covid ...

 at The Mulberry Centre, West Middlesex Hospital

 Yoga has many meanings but all focus on the concept of uniting: uniting movement and breath, or mind and breath and most importantly our intention with our actions.
 When we are truly attentive we are in a state of yoga.

 Today yoga is often only thought of as the practice of certain postures (āsana) - many believing that they are only accessible to those who are naturally 'bendy’. āsana is indeed one part of yoga, but yoga is much more than this and includes the use of many tools such as prāṇāyāma (awareness of breathing ), bhāvana (visualisation), mantra and meditation.

 Yoga Therapy uses the tools of yoga to address particular issues that a person may have but always in the context of seeing the person as a whole - not just as an illness, a bad shoulder or a bad back.
 As individuals our minds and bodies are intrinsically linked and yoga, as a truly holistic therapy, recognises this.
 Yoga's many tools can be used to benefit each individual: postures can be adapted so that a student can benefit from the function of the posture whatever form it may take, breathing techniques modified, and visualisation and meditation used to calm the mind.